(Photo: Sandra Mu / Getty Images Sport | Licensed to Alpha Media Group 2013)

 The Federated States of Micronesia

-Background: The Federated States of Micronesia is a very diverse nation: home to the Chuukese, the Pohnpeian, the Kosraean, and many other people that sounds like they are fictional races from a sci-fi movie.
+Background: The Federated States of Micronesia is a very diverse nation: home to the Chuukese, the Pohnpeian, the Kosraean, and many other people who sound like fictional races from a sci-fi movie.
 The Federated States of Micronesia might have lost a few islands in their 1986 reassembly, but they are just as ready to compete with the big boys – Fiji and New Caledonia - as anyone.

 Best Athlete Name: Sprinter brothers Jack and John Howard.
 Not what you expected, was it?